phillipchan1/liferay-e2e/README.md

 * Otherwise your code will be linted + auto fixed **when you make a commit**
 	* It will usually correct all code formatting, but if it fails, you will have to fix those errors before you can successfully commit

+## es6 Features

+* You can use es6 in the `cypress folder` as it uses a babel plugin by default to transpile es6 into es5 code
+* In `the server folder`, you can also use most es6 features besides `import package from 'package'` if you have a **node version > 6.11.4**